Our Services

 Helpful Resources

-Costochondritis in women 30 to 45 is a common, usually benign inflammation where the ribs meet the breastbone that causes sharp or aching chest pain, tenderness to touch, and pain that worsens with deep breathing, movement, coughing, or lifting, yet it can resemble heart pain.
-Relief often comes with rest and activity changes, short courses of anti-inflammatory medicines, heat or ice, gentle stretching, posture fixes, stress management, and sometimes physical therapy, but seek urgent care now if you have chest pressure, pain spreading to the jaw, neck, or arm, shortness of breath, sweating, nausea, dizziness, or fainting.
-There are several factors to consider.
-See below to understand more.
+Relief typically comes from rest, activity changes, short courses of anti-inflammatory medication, heat or ice, gentle stretching, posture correction, stress management, and sometimes physical therapy.
+However, seek urgent care immediately if you experience chest pressure, pain radiating to the jaw, neck, or arm, shortness of breath, sweating, nausea, dizziness, or fainting.

 The good news?
 Costochondritis is usually benign (not life-threatening).
 The challenging part?
 Its symptoms can feel intense and sometimes mimic more serious problems.